thecloudgarage/vsphere-iac/README.md

 Pre-requisites
 --------------
 * A local windows machine with 3 main utilities
-**  ubuntu Windows SubSystem for Linux (WSL2)
+  * ubuntu Windows SubSystem for Linux (WSL2)
-**  Packer., to create base templates for ubuntu machines from ISO files hosted on ubuntu official sites **  Terraform., to create the virtual machine and configure various packages from the base template created by packer
+  * Packer., to create base templates for ubuntu machines from ISO files hosted on ubuntu official sites
+  * Terraform., to create the virtual machine and configure various packages from the base template created by packer

-Access to vSphere environment with adequate permissions to create resources
+* Access to vSphere environment with adequate permissions to create resources
+* Internet accessibility from vSphere environment to external sources (e.g. github, etc.)